 We believe that God answers prayer.
 Therefore, our worship services are filled with corporate prayer as we together petition God the Father to dwell among us by his Holy Spirit, to exalt Christ in our midst, and to meet the needs of his people—both our spiritual needs and our physical needs.

 Because corporate worship is so important, we take strategic measures to prayerfully plan the worship service and prepare ourselves to worship.
-We have developed a Philosophy of Worship which is available upon request.
+Learn more about our worship by exploring our Philosophy of Worship.